pypeaday/olivet-davinci-resolve-automation/README.md

 3. Database of songs, instrumentals, etc.
 4. Database of songs with lyrics and backgrounds (or no background) which could hopefully be used with Presenter

+`:set colorcolumn=35` will put the vertical bar at a nice spot for max width of a line

 ## Workflow

 1. Paste raw song lyrics into `./lyrics/{songname}`